A Worker is a service that executes Workflows and Activities.

 Workers are defined and executed on user controlled hosts.

 WorkerFactory class to create and run as many Workers as your use case demands, across any number of hosts.

 Workers poll Task Queues for Tasks, execute chunks of code in response to those Tasks, and then communicate the results back to the Temporal Server.

-As a developer, running Workers is a fairly simple procedure, because the Go SDK handles all of the communication between the Worker and the Temporal Server behind the scenes.
+As a developer, running Workers is a fairly simple procedure, because the Java SDK handles all the communication between the Worker and the Temporal Server behind the scenes.

-As a simple example, let's say we want our Worker to be able to execute the following Go functions:
+As a simple example, let's say we want our Worker to be able to execute the following Workflow implementation:

 EmployeeActivities Activities.
 We can register our Workflow with our Worker:

 EmployeeWorkflowImpl Workflow implementation, there is no need to register any Activities.